-Editor’s Note: We have started www.marriedtoyourbusiness.com where we dive into all the behind the scenes of our online business and we generated over $150k this year.
+Editor’s Note: We have started www.foodblogengine.com where we dive into all the behind the scenes of our six-figure online business.

 Ever since we started the ASPC YouTube channel a few months ago, we have started getting a bunch of video questions.
 So, I finally got around to writing a post on the 7 benefits of having a Youtube channel.
 At its core, I think taking the plunge and adding video is about trying to get outside your comfort zone and adding good quality content in a different medium from what’s being offered by others.